 103 Burleson Hall

 Lydia Carr is an executive aide in Africana Studies as well as Literature and Language.
-She holds a B.A. and M.A. in Literature from East Tennessee State University.
-Her M.A. specializations include 20th & 21st Century British and American Literature, LGBTQ+ Literature, and Medieval Literature.
-Lydia is a native of the Tri-Cities area and lives in Elizabethton with her cat, Pachi.
+They hold a B.A. and M.A. in Literature from East Tennessee State University.
+Their M.A. specializations include 20th & 21st Century British and American Literature, LGBTQ+ Literature, and Medieval Literature.
+Lydia is a native of the Tri-Cities area and lives in Elizabethton with their cat, Pachi.